Improving deal discovery during high-traffic retail events.

 Discovery-led events and high-intent shopping moments created different expectations for how shoppers engaged with deal placements.

-Teams needed a clearer way to review requests, compare campaign quality, and reduce time spent on low-fit placements.
+Teams needed a more consistent way to compare campaign quality, evaluate placement fit, and reduce time spent on low-fit requests.

 What the final playbook covered.

-Define clearer criteria for which campaigns should receive manual support and how placement requests should be evaluated.
+Defined clearer criteria for evaluating which campaigns should receive manual support and how placement requests should be assessed.

 Review support opportunities

-Identify where automation can support manual review while keeping human judgment in the final decision loop.
+Identified where automation could support manual review while keeping human judgment in the final decision loop.

 Reusable event planning framework